 “If planted in the fall, the roots will be better established for summer harvest.
 They can be planted in the spring but will require much more stringent attention, as the root system will be very vulnerable,” says horticultural expert Doug Johnson.

 According to almanac.com, there are three types of plant

-- Day-Neutral: Regardless of day length, these varieties produce buds, fruits and runners continuously if temperature remains between 35 and 85.
+- Day-Neutral: Regardless of day length, these varieties produce buds, fruits, and runners continuously if the temperature remains between 35 and 85.
 Production is less than that of Junebearers.